-As part of the chocolate making process, we create food waste with cacao husk and mulch.
+As part of the chocolate-making process, we create food waste with cacao husk and mulch.
 This can be great for gardening.
-We are partnering with local community food gardens to donate our mulch.
+When possible, we are partnering with local community food gardens to donate our mulch.
 Our food waste is going back into the earth to create more food.

 Where can we buy your cacao?

 ︎CLICK HERE TO PURCHASE ︎